 This is a matrix factorization problem with a special structure.
-We assume that $\widetilde{p}_k(y|q)$ can be obtained via some clever prompts.
-We can make assumptions about $\widetilde{p}_k(y|q)$ that allow recovery of $\bm{\pi}$ mixture parameters.
+We assume that $\widetilde{p}_k(y|q)$ can be obtained by some clever prompts.
+We can make assumptions about $\widetilde{p}_k(y|q)$ that allow recovery of the mixture parameters of $\bm{\pi}$.

 \textit{Remark 3:} Instead of $K+1$ prompts, we can have up to $2^{K}$ prompts.
 However, for the prompts that use multiple datasets, we need to assume the form of the resulting distribution, similar to Eq. (\ref{eq:strong}).
 An alternative is to impose priors on $\bm{\pi}$ and $\widetilde{P}$ to improve identifiability.
-We pursue the second approach in the next section.
+We will discuss the second approach in the next section.

 \paragraph{Alternating Projected Least Squares.} We can have multiple estimates for $\bm{\pi}$ from Eq. (\ref{eq:lininv}).
-We can resolve this issue be encouraging solutions that have lower variance.
-We achieve this by using two regularizers: an entropy regularizer for $\bm{\pi}$ to assume that the sources contribute equally and a regularizer that encourages $\widetilde{P}$ to be less informative.

-where $\|\cdot\|_F$ and $H(\cdot)$ denote the Frobenius norm and Shannon's entropy.
-We use entropy regularization on $\bm{\pi}$ encouraging the null hypothesis of ``equal contributions of all sources''.
-The Frobenius norm regularization implies that unless there is strong evidence, the outputs of the latent probabilities $\widetilde{P}$ should be $1/2$.
-Note the regularizers are vital for obtaining a non-trivial solution, and in absence of the them, there are many solutions for the problem.
+We can resolve this issue by encouraging solutions that have lower variance.
+We achieve this by using two regularizers: an entropy regularizer for $\bm{\pi}$ to assume that the sources contribute equally and a regularizer that encourages $\widetilde{P}$ to be less informative. where $\|\cdot\|_F$ and $H(\cdot)$ denote the Frobenius norm and Shannon's entropy.
+We use entropy regularization on $\bm{\pi}$ to encourage the null hypothesis of ``equal contributions of all sources''.
+Regularization of the Frobenius norm implies that, unless there is strong evidence, the outputs of the latent probabilities $\widetilde{P}$ should be $1/2$.
+Note that regularizers are vital for obtaining a non-trivial solution and in the absence of them, there are many solutions to the problem.

-The problem in Eq. \eqref{eq:alt} is biconvex; i.e., fixing either of $\bm{\pi}$ or $\widetilde{P}$, the problem is convex \citep{gorski2007biconvex}.
-Thus, we solve it by the alternating least squares method.
-We describe the procedure in Algorithm \ref{alg:app2} in Appendix \ref{app:algorithms}.
-We further assist the regularization terms by randomly initializing $\widetilde{P}$ to be around $1/2$ and $\bm{\pi}$ to be around $1/(K+1)$.
-We obtain the confidence intervals for both SCM and CMF by bootstrapping.
-In Appendix \ref{app:mf} we study the impact of regularization coefficients on the uncertainty of the estimation using synthetic datasets.
+The problem in Eq. (\ref{eq:alt}) is biconvex; ie, fixing $\bm{\pi}$ or $\widetilde{P}$, the problem is convex \citep{gorski2007biconvex}.
+Thus, we solve it by the alternating least-squares method.
+We describe the procedure in Algorithm \ref{alg:app2} .
+We further assist in the regularization terms by randomly initializing $\widetilde{P}$ to be around $1/2$ and $\bm{\pi}$ to be around $1/(K+1)$.
+We can obtain the confidence intervals for both SCM and CMF by bootstrapping \citep{tibshirani1993introduction}.